joshbegley/nyt-latest/previous.md

 `Analysis of Manchester United's victory over Rangers`\
 https://nytimes.com/athletic/6080712/2025/01/23/manchester-united-rangers-goals-highlights/

-**The Briefing: Wrexham 1 Birmingham 1: No Reynolds, McElhenney nor Brady, but McClean makes rapid recovery**\
+**The Briefing - Wrexham 1 Birmingham 1: No Reynolds, McElhenney or Brady, but McClean makes rapid recovery**\
 `Wrexham and Birmingham City battled to a 1-1 draw in a potentially crucial match in the League One promotion battle...`\
 https://nytimes.com/athletic/6083547/2025/01/23/wrexham-1-birmingham-1-mcclean/